muggy8/improbable/have-and-havenot/rM7jQact.md

 "Master Mikay, sorry for the attack earlier.
 Please accept our apology.
 I am Patrisha and this is my team."

-Patrisha bowed deeply as she spoke then turned to her team and instructed them to return to their tasks while she escorts me to their main camp.
+Patrisha bowed deeply as she spoke then turned to her team and instructed them to return to their tasks while she escorted me to their main camp.

 After Patrisha escorted me to the camp, she began giving orders to some of the other elves who were around.